 Sergeant Major: ''Don't stand there GAW-KIN', like you've nevuh seen the 'and of God before!

-This works significantly less well on the atheist golem Dorfl, who, being ceramic, is not particularly vulnerable to bolts of lightning and regards them as a rather poor argument.
+- This works significantly less well on the atheist golem Dorfl, who, being ceramic, is not particularly vulnerable to bolts of lightning and regards them as a rather poor substitute for rational argument.

 "Gods like an atheist once in a while; it gives them something to aim at"